-My name's Oliver.
-Having graduated with a first class degree in Neuroscience with Psychology in 2011, I began practising Ashtanga yoga in 2014, Mysore style, under the watchful eye of my teacher Sarah Durney.
-I still carry the rigour and dedication of Ashtanga yoga to this day, but now follow a less dogmatic approach, blending it with alternative forms including classical Hatha sequencing.
-In 2017 I achieved my RYT 500+ hrs with Indea Yoga under the direct tutelage of Bharath Shetty.
+Graduating with a first class degree in Neuroscience with Psychology in 2011, Oliver began practising Ashtanga yoga in 2014, Mysore style, under the watchful eye of Sarah Durney.
+Still carrying the rigour and dedication of Ashtanga yoga to this day, Oliver now follows a less dogmatic approach, blending it with alternative forms including classical Hatha sequencing.
+In 2017 he gained his RYT 500+ hrs with Indea Yoga under the direct tutelage of Bharat Shetty with repeated visits to India across the next 7 years.

-Currently I teach online and in real life around Aberdeen city and shire, Monday through to Sunday.
-My teaching style centres on safe postural alignment, with a deep focus on conscious breathing and how it affects the practice physically and emotionally.
-I also enjoy explaining the many intersections between Western Science and Eastern philosophy, connecting back to my neuroscientfic roots.
+Currently teaching full time around Aberdeen city and shire, Sunday through to Friday, Oliver's teaching has a deep focus on conscious breathing and how it affects one physically and emotionally.
+He also enjoys exploring the many intersections between Western Science and Eastern philosophy, connecting back to my neuroscientfic roots.

 Why Charcoal Yoga?